emqx/blog/en/202202/emqx-newsletter-202201.md

 ### Better Upgrade Experience

-Since v4.2, EMQ X supports the hot update of the patch version (there is no need to restart the node and it does not affect the business); Since v4.3, the minor version upgrade supports the rolling upgrade of cluster nodes.
+Since v4.2, EMQX supports the hot update of the patch version (there is no need to restart the node and it does not affect the business); Since v4.3, the minor version upgrade supports the rolling upgrade of cluster nodes.

 Starring from v5.0, we will support rolling upgrade of clusters across major versions to further reduce the upgrade complexity.